wduquette/molt/notes/journal.md

 Things to remember to do soon:

+*   What happens if I add a Value data rep that's a parsed script/command/expr?
+No byte-compiling, but I parse into a form I can execute without parsing?
+How fast would that be?
+    *   So the body of a proc, for example, is already parsed as a script.
 *   Revise the parsing code to use Tokenizer to extract slices, rather than building up small strings a character at a time.
     *   expr::